jhancock532/Everyday/README.md

 # James Hancock
 Hello world.
-I'm studying computer science with innovation at the University of Bristol: this year I'm part of several small teams working with industry clients.
-Work ranges from developing an app for a local startup to understanding the users of a makerspace.
+I'm studying computer science with innovation at the University of Bristol: this is my everyday project website.

 [Inspiration](#inspiration-and-strategy) : [Week One Reflection](#week-one-reflection)